 As your business scales, your number of corporate contracts will too.
 Using a data room to store your contracts means that every contract and signature document is organized, easily located, and securely managed.
 Simply upload all of your final documentation and you will be ready for any due diligence situation, including fundraising, legal reviews, and internal or external audits.

 7. Preparing for Transaction

-For a growing business opportunity can sometimes present itself unexpectedly.
-And, when it does you will want to be ready, because taking to much time can kill deal.
+For a growing business, opportunity can sometimes present itself unexpectedly.
+And, when it does, you will want to be ready, because taking too much time can kill a deal.
 Virtual data rooms, when used as an ongoing repository, help save on time, money, and stress for the leadership team.
-By keeping all of your signature documents, employee information, key financials, IP, and other proprietary information in a secure data room it is easy to share information quickly with potential investors, acquirers, partners, or licensees.
+By keeping all of your critical documents, employee information, key financials, IP, and other proprietary information in a secure data room, it is easy to share information quickly with potential investors, acquirers, partners, or licensees.